This function adds the ability for the a LLM to call R functions.

 # If you need more information, you can call functions to help you.

-# To call a function, type:
+# To call a function, output a JSON object with the following format:

 #